* OPEC exports rise in June - Thomson Reuters Oil Research

-The rise came despite OPEC's vow to rein in production until March 2018 and came on the heels of Reuters' monthly OPEC production survey which found output jumped to a 2017 high last month as Nigeria and Libya continued to pump more.
-Both OPEC members are exempt from the output cut deal.
+The rise in exports comes despite OPEC's vow to rein in production until March 2018 and follows hot on the heels of Reuters' monthly OPEC production survey which found output jumped to a 2017 high last month as OPEC members Nigeria and Libya continued to pump more.

 The head of the International Energy Agency told Reuters that rising output from key oil producers could hamper expectations that the oil market would rebalance in the second half of the year.

-(Additional reporting by Karolin Schaps in London and Henning Gloystein in Singapore; Editing by Andrew Hay and David Gregorio)
+(Additional reporting by Henning Gloystein in Singapore; Editing by Jason Neely and Edmund Blair)